New Patients

 No-incision procedures performed in the comfort of our offices, offering quick recovery and little downtime

-In addition to performing minimally invasive and major surgical procedures at Baystate Medical Center and Mercy Medical Center, our practice offers minor, minimally-invasive office procedures for specific evaluations and treatments.
+In addition to performing minimally invasive and major surgical procedures at Baystate Medical Center, our practice offers minor, minimally-invasive office procedures for specific evaluations and treatments.

 Anesthetic Blocks for pelvic or vulvar pain